apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 proxy should make sure to generate meaningful log message on failure to aid the end user in understanding the failure.

-**Time limit:** Every action in OpenWhisk and Nuvolaris has a defined time limit (e.g., 60 seconds).
+**Time limit:** Every action in OpenWhisk and OpenServerless has a defined time limit (e.g., 60 seconds).
 The initialization must complete within the allowed duration.
 Failure to complete initialization within the allowed time frame will destroy the container.